Mostafasaad1/librealsense/readme.md

 -----------------
 [![GitHub CI](../../actions/workflows/buildsCI.yaml/badge.svg?branch=development)](../../actions/workflows/buildsCI.yaml)

+## This Forked version to be used in Ubuntu kinetic with lastest kernel "Ubuntu-5.19.0-26.27"

 ## Overview
 **Intel® RealSense™ SDK 2.0** is a cross-platform library for Intel® RealSense™ depth cameras (D400 & L500 series and the SR300) and the [T265 tracking camera](./doc/t265.md).